Dynamical mass generation for ferromagnetic skyrmions in two dimensions

+where the magnetization vector $\textbf{m}$ and the Dirac string vector $\textbf{n}$ are the corresponding vectors in the local rotated coordinate frames.
+As we will only work in the rotated coordinate frames, we do not differentiate between physical quantities in the original and rotated coordinate frames and use the same symbols for them.
+From now on, we stick to the Einstein convention, i.e. repeated indices are summed. $D _\mu = \partial _\mu - i A_\mu^i J_i$ is a covariant derivative for the magnetization vector \cite{Dugaev05}.
+Due to the rotation, there appears an emergent gauge field $A _\mu ^i$ acting on the rotated three dimensional magnetization field $\textbf{m}$.
+The Hermitian matrices $J _i$ are the generators for the SO(3) group and constructed from the fully antisymmetric Levi-Civita symbol, $i J_i^{jk} = \epsilon_{ijk}$.

-To consider the dynamics of the underlying soliton (skyrmion) and the corresponding elementary excitation (magnon) over the soliton profile separately, we decompose the magnetization into two parts, $m _i = \delta _3 ^i + s _i$, where the constant component along the third axis describes the soliton profile and the magnon excitation over the soliton is represented by small deviation amplitudes $s _i$.
-Using this decomposition, the kinetic part of the Lagrangian density can be expanded in transverse amplitudes $s _1$ and $s _2$ up to second order to give ${\cal L} _B = (1 - n _3) \tilde {\partial} _0 \phi - s _2 \tilde {\partial} _0 s _1 - \tilde {A} ^3 s _3 - \tilde {A} ^1 s _1 - \tilde {A} ^2 s _2 - \tilde {\partial} _0 [(n _1 + n_3 s _1) s _2/ (1 + n_3)]$. $\tilde {\partial} _0 = \partial _0 - u _i \partial _i$ is the derivative in the frame of reference moving with the velocity $- \textbf{u}$, and the tilde gauge field is defined as $\tilde {A} ^i = A _0 ^i - u _j A _j ^i$.
-In ordinary formulation of Lagrangian density, the total derivatives in time and space can be safely neglected, since they only contribute to surface terms.
-However, in our assumption of magnons floating on top of a rigid soliton, the total time derivative can induce a contact interaction between magnons and the soliton's motion and should not be omitted, simply because the soliton center is time dependent and the differentiation on time can be transferred to a differentiation on the soliton's spatial coordinates.
+To consider the interacting dynamics of the underlying soliton (skyrmion) and the corresponding elementary excitation (magnon) over the soliton profile separately, we decompose the magnetization into two parts, $m _i = \delta _3 ^i + s _i$, where the constant component along the third axis describes the soliton profile and the magnon excitation over the soliton is represented by small deviation amplitudes $s _i$.
+Using this decomposition, the kinetic part of the Lagrangian density can be expanded in transverse amplitudes $s _1$ and $s _2$ up to second order to give